andersundsehr/sentry_cron_monitor/README.md

    - Make sure to grant read and write permissions to alerts.
 5. **Timezone** for cron monitors: `$timezone`
    - Example: `Europe/Berlin`

+#Tip:
+- If a cron monitor is triggering too many false positives, increase the failure tolerance in Sentry